-On October 3, 2024, the Company submitted a letter to Nasdaq with its plan to regain compliance with the Stockholders' Equity Rule, which outlined the Company's proposed initiatives to regain compliance by raising equity capital through various registered equity offerings.
+On October 3, 2024, the Company submitted a plan to the Staff to regain compliance with the Stockholders' Equity Requirement, which outlined the Company's proposed initiatives to regain compliance by raising equity capital through various registered equity offerings.

-On October 21, 2024, Nasdaq provided the Company notice that it had granted an extension through February 18, 2025 for the Company to regain compliance with the Stockholders' Equity Rule.
-The Company must complete its capital raising initiatives and evidence compliance with the Stockholders' Equity Rule through filing a Current Report on Form 8-K with the SEC providing certain required information by February 18, 2025.
+On October 21, 2024, the Staff provided notice (the "Notice") to the Company that it had granted an extension through February 18, 2025 to regain compliance with the Stockholders' Equity Requirement, which required that the Company complete its capital raising initiatives and evidence compliance with the Stockholders' Equity Requirement through filing a Current Report on Form 8-K with the SEC providing certain required information.